adamlogan17/svs-paediatric-delerium/README.md

   - Replace 'severName' with the name given to the server in step 4 within the [Access](#access) section
   - Replace 'databaseName' with the specific name of the database in which the tables are contained in
 - To view the data within the table right click the table name and select 'View/Edit Data'

-## How to use server

-"See the message from IT admin.
-EEECS students can login to my server (143.117.69.4) machine in ECIT using their existing EEECS accounts.
-When they login the format at the login screen is studentnumber@eeecs.qub.ac.uk - they use the password they use when they login to the machines in the CSB or the Ashby.
-We can't give access to the ECIT VPN to undergrad students.
-So students will need to access this machine from the campus."